ojilles/jilles.net/_posts/2007-10-05-iphone-and-ipod-touch-why-the-negative-responses-feature-requests.md

 200x" and I need to determine by the photos  which album I'm looking at... not great.

-Synching smart play lists: I've got this "100 songs most played" play list which I turn on when I don't want to bother with handpicking the song I listen to.
-The Touch does synch the playlist (I've got one on my Touch with the same name and filtering) but doesn't load in the same numbers, causing all kinds of random numbers to enter into that play list which doesn't seem necessary to me.
+Syncing smart play lists: I've got this "100 songs most played" play list which I turn on when I don't want to bother with handpicking the song I listen to.
+The Touch does synch the play-list (I've got one on my Touch with the same name and filtering) but doesn't load in the same numbers, causing all kinds of random numbers to enter into that play list which doesn't seem necessary to me.

 ### Browser

-Once, I tried to open up a few wikipedia articles in tabs to have some information handy during a recent holiday; only to find out that the Touch doesn't keep it in memory and as soon as you try to open up that tab tries to reload the page.
+Once, I tried to open up a few Wikipedia articles in tabs to have some information handy during a recent holiday; only to find out that the Touch doesn't keep it in memory and as soon as you try to open up that tab tries to reload the page.
 It would be great if it just kept a cache for those pages that